 Artificial intelligence (AI) mimics human intelligence in machines by programming them to think, learn, and solve problems similar to humans [1].
 Although the concept of AI dates back to the 1950s, its development progressed in cycles, often stalling until advancements in computing power made data processing more feasible for theoretical applications.
 The rapid advancements in AI today have led to breakthroughs in deep learning, a subset of machine learning that connects neural networks with multiple layers.
 These advancements have driven significant progress in natural language understanding, autonomous vehicles, and image and speech recognition.
 AI applications are increasingly transforming business strategies and operations.
 Machine learning algorithms enable systems to improve through experience without explicit programming [2].
 Developers create neural networks that simulate the human brain’s structure for processing information.
 Additionally, natural language processing (NLP) allows machines to understand and interact using human language, while computer vision enables machines to interpret visual data.
 Robotics integrates AI to control physical machines, further expanding AI’s capabilities.

 In recent years, AI has exhibited remarkable progress, with generative AI (GenAI) emerging as a highly flexible and transformative subset.
 GenAI provides innovative solutions to complex problems, addressing emerging challenges more effectively than traditional methods.
 Previously, problem-solving relied on human intuition and predefined algorithms, which were commonly used to develop conventional solutions [3].
-However, GenAI introduces nonlinearity and randomness, enabling the discovery of unconventional pathways to problemsolving.
+However, GenAI introduces nonlinearity and randomness, enabling the discovery of unconventional pathways to problem-solving.
 This ability allows businesses to uncover novel solutions that surpass traditional methods in effectiveness.
 Consequently, the integration of GenAI has become a fundamental component of organizations’ technological advancements, driving efficiency and innovation.
 The core principle of GenAI lies in extracting patterns from data and leveraging acquired knowledge to generate new content.
 This technique follows deep learning models, which have demonstrated exceptional accuracy in content generation [4].
 GenAI’s ability to create new materials has led to a broad range of applications across various industries [2].

 Although GenAI has been widely adopted across different fields, its impact on firm performance remains ambiguous, as most studies have focused on specific areas that integrate digital information into both direct and indirect business strategies [5].
 As GenAI evolves, two primary areas of focus—exploitative and exploratory innovation—have played a crucial role in reshaping industries and enhancing efficiency.
 Within the corporate sector, GenAI enriches decision-making processes by providing insights derived from vast datasets, facilitating predictive analytics, and enabling strategic and informed decision-making.
 Furthermore, this technological advancement significantly influences customer experience and product personalization based on individual preferences [6].
 The integration of AI into tactical decision-making is increasingly essential for maintaining market competitiveness in today’s dynamic business environment.
 AI technologies such as NLP, machine learning, and predictive analytics enhance customer experience personalization, optimize business operations, and drive product innovation [7].